Is a GED the same as a remedial and developmental program?

 Usually, college-bound students must take developmental courses in Mathematics or Academic Literacy.
 College-level coursework is academically challenging and rigorous and quite a few students require additional coursework to get properly prepared for this academic level.

-Developmental and remedial courses help students to attain that standard as they focus on the skills and information required for success in college.
+Developmental and remedial courses help students attain that standard as they focus on the skills and information required for success in college.